yuurichan/Racing-Game-Dynamic-GestRec/README.md

 (make table here)

 ## Notes
 - Most Notebook files are deprecated, only "Copy2" and "Training" are updated/maintained.
+You can also take a look at "Copy1_improv" to see the baseline of v1.0.
+(I'd advise against using it though...)
 - Do remember to adjust the filepaths in the modules.
 The filepaths listed in the Notebook files are on my local machine.
 - I might need to note that this warning (I got it from using a venv): `This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
 To enable the following instructions: SSE SSE2 SSE3 SSE4.1 SSE4.2 AVX AVX2 AVX_VNNI FMA, in other operations, rebuild TensorFlow with the appropriate compiler flags.`.